FEM Elasticity#

 Transient#

-Linear Euler converges upon the solution iteratively in time with timestep defined in the solver settings.
+Linear Newmark converges upon the solution iteratively in time with timestep defined in the solver settings.
+However, transient integration is a work-in-progress for FEM elasticity and is not supported at this time.